-Although you probably would not immediately think about this, but countries do compete with each other: for example, on tourism, medication and health centres, logistic ports and distribution, financial centres, innovation and centres of excellence in specific technology fields.
+and distribution, financial centres, innovation and centres of excellence in specific technology fields.
 Like companies, countries also have to position themselves as centres of production and/or services in the different industries.
-Michael Porter has written a book entitled The competitive advantage of nations, in which he presents six factors which lead to competitiveness of nations:
+Michael Porter has written a book titled The competitive advantage of nations, in which he presents six factors which lead to the competitiveness of nations:

 - Factor advantages.
-Basic: advantages in raw materials, climate, location, low and middle level of educated workers.
-Advanced: modern telecommunication, modern infrastructure, highly educated workforce and specialised research centres. - Type of domestic demand: Refers to the structure of domestic demand and its focus (high level versus not so sophisticated), size, growth pattern and availability of transfer mechanisms to other countries. - National competitiveness: Refers to the intensity of competitiveness, its number of competitors and the framework in which competition takes place, like culture, governmental support, level of travelling, relationship types between companies and their customers. - Network of internationally competing suppliers: Allows for faster information input of new technologies, insights and innovations.

-- Coincidental factors: Unplanned occurrences, like strikes, innovations, war, currency exchange fluctuations. - Governmental policy: Focusing on the first four factors to stimulate its economy.
+Basic: advantages in raw materials, climate, location, low and mid-level educated workers.
+Advanced: modern telecommunication, modern infrastructure, highly educated workforce and specialised research centres. - Type of domestic demand: Refers to the structure of domestic demand and its focus (high level versus not so sophisticated), size, growth pattern and availability of transfer mechanisms to other countries. - National competitiveness: Refers to the intensity of competitiveness, its number of competitors and the framework in which competition takes place, like culture, governmental support, level of travelling, relationship types between companies and their customers. - Network of internationally competing suppliers: Allows for faster information input of new technologies, insights and innovations. - Coincidental factors: Unplanned occurrences, like strikes, innovations, war and currency exchange fluctuations. - Governmental policy: Focusing on the first four factors to stimulate its economy.

 It is clear that countries need to develop their economy to increase their Gross Domestic Product (GDP) and income per person.
 However, depending on these six factors, countries have different starting positions.
 Some countries are relatively small, but have a highly educated population - like Singapore - and other countries are very large, but have a low educated workforce - like South Africa.
-As a result of these factor differences, countries have a different market position and market attractiveness in the world's economies.
+As a result of these factor differences, countries have different market positions and market attractiveness in the world's economies.